fmnguyen/DataVis/README.md

 node server.js
 ```

-If you are running Node on your own machine, you can access the visualization at: \n
+If you are running Node on your own machine, you can access the visualization at: /n
-localhost:1234/index.html \n
+localhost:1234/index.html /n
-Otherwise it can be accessed at: \n
+Otherwise it can be accessed at: /n
-ipaddress:1234/index.html
+ip_address:1234/index.html